ShubhamCpp/Shader-Finds/README.md

 ## My shaders

 See [`my_shaders/`](my_shaders/) for:
-- teaching demos (clean, small shaders)
+- teaching demos I prepared for some friends
 - old water ripple experiments

 ---